SingaporeMotherhood | Pregnancy

 Leg Cramps

-Leg cramps are common in the latter half of pregnancy.
-They are generally experienced in the calves at night.
+Leg cramps are common in the later part of pregnancy.
+Most women experience them in the calves at night.
 The exact cause is unknown.

 • If leg cramps wake you up from bed, stretch your calf muscles immediately by straightening your leg, heel first and gently flexing your toes back toward your shins.
 Do not point your toes while stretching.